Cloud-Schematics/gcat-multizone-vpc-bastion-subnet/README.md

-# GCAT Multizone VPC With Bastion Subnet
+# Multi-zone VPC with bastion using subnet

 This module uses the [gcat-multitier-vpc](https://github.com/Cloud-Schematics/gcat-multitier-vpc) as a template to create a multizone VPC with a bastion subnet in one zone.